 This 72 credit hours program requires that every student take 60 credit hours of foundational courses in:

 The MLA II is a post-professional program that allows students to develop new knowledge through research and design, and to provide professionals with the opportunity for specialization in an area of their choosing.
 The MLA II does not carry accreditation.
-The plan of study is developed through the guidance of the Landscape Architecture Program Director.
+The plan of study is developed through the guidance of the Landscape Architecture Program Coordinator.

 Students in the Master of Landscape Architecture II program must earn at least a total of 60 credit hours.

-The MLA I program has recently been awarded Candidacy Status from the Landscape Architecture Accrediting Board (LAAB) and will be seeking full accreditation in spring 2018.
+The MLA I program has been awarded Candidacy Status from the Landscape Architecture Accrediting Board (LAAB) and will be seeking full accreditation in spring 2018.